Dane Cook: Stage

 On November 18, 2010, it was announced that both Cook and Josh Hamilton would be starring in Neil LaBute's 2011 Broadway production of Fat Pig; however, before the show began it was postponed for financial reasons.

+In 2012, he played Franz Liebkind in the Hollywood Bowl production of The Producers.

 Television

 His first TV role was playing a quarterback named Kyle on the 1995 ABC comedy Maybe This Time, which starred Marie Osmond, Betty White and Ashley Johnson.

 In October 2005, during an interview with Jay Leno on The Tonight Show with Jay Leno, actress Charlize Theron leaned forward and allowed Cook to kiss her backside.

 In May 2012, it was announced that Cook would be starring in the new NBC comedy Next Caller.
 On October 12, 2012, the show was canceled prior to its airing after filming four out of six episodes.

 Comedic style

 Cook's style is principally "long-form storytelling" and "multipurpose phrases".
-Cook says his onstage persona is a combination of the personalities of his mom, Donna, and his dad, George.
+Cook says his onstage persona is a combination of the personalities of his mother, Donna, and his father, George.
 "My mother is like a Looney Tunes cartoon.
 She's wiggly ...
 She has the ability to tongue in cheek a lot, and do it in a way where she's being physical.
 My dad is the polar opposite.
 He always had a little 'what the fuck' in his voice.
 Even if he knew nothing about what he was talking about, he could sell it.
 So I looked at these two extremely funny people and created a style of comedy from absorbing their actions."